darkhz/invidtui/README.md

-       --force-instance         Force load media from specified invidious instance. (default "") --mpv-path               Specify path to the mpv executable. (default "mpv") --num-retries            Set the number of retries for connecting to the socket. (default 100) --use-current-instance   Use the current invidious instance to retrieve media.
+       --force-instance         Force load media from specified invidious instance. (default "") --mpv-path               Specify path to the mpv executable. (default "mpv") --num-retries            Set the number of retries for connecting to the socket. (default 100) --search-channel         Search for a channel.
+       --search-playlist        Search for a playlist.
+       --search-video           Search for a video.
+       --use-current-instance   Use the current invidious instance to retrieve media.
        --video-res              Set the default video resolution. (default "720p") --ytdl-path              Specify path to youtube-dl executable or its forks (yt-dlp, yt-dtlp_x86) (default "youtube-dl")